-Our Equine Facilitated Learning programs can be tailored to specific individuals, populations, or organizations.
+Our Equine Assisted Learning programs can be tailored to specific individuals, populations, or organizations.
 Classes are overseen by PATH Intl.
 Certified Equine Specialists who collaborate with mental health and learning professionals and community volunteers.

 Please note that our EAL program is strictly a ground work (no riding) program

-What can you learn from Equine Facilitated Learning?
+What can you learn from Equine Assisted Learning?

 - Self awareness